kushv818/embedded-onboarding/section-00/README.md

 | `git merge <branch>`      | Merges another branch into your current one                                  |
 | `git pull`                | Fetches and merges changes from the remote repository                        |
 | `git push`                | Uploads your commits to the remote repository                                |

+## Git Utility Files

+Git tracks everything by default, but that doesn't mean it should.

+Projects often include a file called .gitignore, which tells Git what not to track.
+This is where you exclude things like:

+- Build artifacts (`/build/`, `*.o`, `*.elf`)

+- Logs or temporary files (`*.log`, `*.tmp`)

+- System junk (`.DS_Store`, `Thumbs.db`)

+- IDE settings (`.vscode/`, `.idea/`)

+If you see weird merge conflicts or your repo feels bloated, you probably forgot to ignore something.

+Other useful Git utility files include:

+- `.gitattributes`: Controls file behavior (e.g., line endings, diff rules)

+- `.gitkeep`: A placeholder file to force Git to track an otherwise empty directory (note: it’s just a convention, not a Git feature)

+- `.gitconfig`: Your personal Git settings file, usually found in your home directory (~/.gitconfig)

 ---